 1 Introduction

 Many marine and estuarine fish species depend on the Wadden Sea at some point in their life cycle.
-In recent decades, the populations of many fish species have declined in the Wadden Sea and causes of these declines are only partly known or understood As fish are an important part of the Wadden Sea ecosystem, the three Wadden Sea countries, Denmark, Germany and the Netherlands, declared at the Trilateral Governmental Conference on the Protection of the Wadden Sea, Leeuwarden 2018, to further develop the Trilateral Wadden Sea Swimway Vision, aiming to achieve the Trilateral Fish Targets for the Wadden Sea (adopted in the Wadden Sea Plan 2010).
+In recent decades, the populations of many fish species have declined in the Wadden Sea and causes of these declines are only partly known or understood.
+As fish are an important part of the Wadden Sea ecosystem, the three Wadden Sea countries, Denmark, Germany and the Netherlands, declared at the Trilateral Governmental Conference on the Protection of the Wadden Sea, Leeuwarden 2018, to further develop the Trilateral Wadden Sea Swimway Vision, aiming to achieve the Trilateral Fish Targets for the Wadden Sea (adopted in the Wadden Sea Plan 2010).

 The Trilateral Fish Targets have been formulated as followed: